Polycademy/WebserverConfiguration/README.md

 1. How to redirect any mention of index.php to non index.php routes.
 Such as http://e.com/index.php/blah to http://e.com/blah.
 To force an external rewrite, we have to do a redirect.

 2. http://en.m.wikipedia.org/wiki/HTTP_Strict_Transport_Security

+3. https://github.com/zendtech/ZendOptimizerPlus/issues/126#issuecomment-24020445 For Capistrano and Rocketeer and OpCode Cache